faraco/python-pixabay/README.md

 ### Running the tests

+* Make sure you've assigned the `PIXABAY_API_KEY` environment variable with your registered Pixabay's api key.
 * Run the following command `pytest` in the project directory.

+### Changes

+#### v2.5

+* remove slumber to use custom payload
+* updated documentation to use just docstrings
+* updated README.md doc
+* make bool types to accept "true" or "false" to imitate the Pixabay's API argument type

+#### v2.4

+* use slumber
+* use default request module that was shipped with user's installed python installation
+* add more explicit metadatas to setup.py
+* add basic rst doc to pixabay.api

 ### See Also
 * [python-pixabay's Documentation](https://momozor.github.io/python-pixabay/index.html)